soasme/nummu/README.md

     nm.export('helloworld.gif', delay=5)

-Check the examples in project repo, and hopefully it might intrigue you some!
+Check the examples in project repo, and hopefully it might help you!

 ## Develop